• Skip to main content

 The constant hunt for medical repayment has put doctors and hospitals in a tough spot.
 According to Injury Claim Coach, “Federal law requires Medicare-approved hospitals to provide emergency medical treatment to anyone who needs it, even when the person doesn’t have health insurance.”
 Instead, medical professionals have to offer repayment options or give them various ways to pay for their medical treatment.

-Many medical professionals in the U.S. have suffered salary decreases from the unbalanced medical debt situation that is sweeping across the nation.
-This could be why more students are seeking specialty medical courses rather than primary care.
+Many medical professionals in the U.S. have suffered salary decreases from the unstable medical debt situation that is sweeping across the nation.
+This could be why more students seek specialty medical courses rather than primary care.
 Doctors in specialty fields have the leverage to earn more than primary care physicians.
 As a result, Ohio is in the midst of a vast primary care doctor shortage.
 According to the U.S. Department of Health and Human Services, “by 2025, Ohio is projected to be shy 1,200 primary care physicians.”

 While Ohio scrambles to get more primary care doctors, the medical debt continues to pile on.
 Medical professionals (primary care doctors in particular) who are in need of debt relief may do well to seek help from a medical debt collection agency in Ohio.